Meet our Featured Collaborators

 Dr. Theo Moraes, MD, PhD, FRCPC, is a Staff Respirologist at The Hospital for Sick Children, a Scientist in the Program for Translational Medicine at the SickKids Research Institute, and an Associate Professor of Paediatrics at the University of Toronto.
 He is also the Toronto site leader for the CHILD Cohort Study.
 Dr. Moraes is interested in the biology of cells in the human respiratory tract.
 His research focuses on lung diseases, including cystic fibrosis and asthma.

-At the Sandbox Summit, Dr. Moraes will host an Open Space session entitled A seat at the table: Creating a Parent Advisory Council (PAC) for CHILD Toronto.
-He invites Summit delegates to join an open discussion about strategies to recruit parents to a PAC and how to meaningfully engage them once they’re “at the table.”
+At the Sandbox Summit, Dr. Moraes hosted an Open Space session entitled A seat at the table: Creating a Parent Advisory Council (PAC) for CHILD Toronto.
+He invited Summit delegates to join an open discussion about strategies to recruit parents to a PAC and how to meaningfully engage them once they’re “at the table.”

 Jayne Morrish is the Knowledge Mobilization Officer at Brock University’s Centre for Lifespan Development Research.
 In her role, Jayne works to co-create new knowledge, authentically engage knowledge users, and build strong connections with key partners locally, nationally and internationally.
 Jayne has completed a SSHRC funded Master’s Degree in Lifespan Development from Brock University, where her research focused on adolescent risk-taking as related to activity engagement, a Bachelors of Health from York University, the Knowledge Translation Professional Certificate from the University of Toronto, and the Leadership Niagara Certificate.
 Jayne has received various awards for her work, including the Certificate of Academic Excellence from the Canadian Psychological Association for her Master’s thesis and a 40 Under Forty Award.

-Jayne Morrish’s Sandbox Summit topic, Authentic Youth Engagement within the Knowledge Creation Process, is informed by her work on the Brock Healthy Youth Project (BHYP).
+Jayne Morrish’s Sandbox Summit topic, Authentic Youth Engagement within the Knowledge Creation Process, was informed by her work on the Brock Healthy Youth Project (BHYP).

 BHYP (“Be Hype”) is a project being led by a transdisciplinary team of researchers from Brock University and other Canadian and international universities, as well as partner organizations and a youth engagement committee.
 The goal of BHYP is to examine the link between health-risk behaviours and adolescent brain development longitudinally.
 Learn More